sfdcbrewery/sriharideep.github.io/_posts/2019-05-13-SalesfroceHeorkuSlackGithubChatOps.md

 ```
 Make sure user has a deploy permission in Heroku and write permission in Github.

-In order to deploy code to app, use the below command form the Slack Bot:
+In order to deploy code to app, use the below command from the Slack Bot:

 ```
 /h deploy PIPELINE_NAME to STAGE_NAME